auyjos/PruebaTecnicaPixel/README.md

 The backend will be available at `http://localhost:3000`

-## Frontend (Coming Soon)
+## Frontend

-The frontend will be built with Next.js + TypeScript and will include:
+The frontend is built with Next.js + TypeScript and will include:
 - Modern React components with Material-UI
 - Firebase Authentication integration
 - Calendar event management interface